BOIL WATER ADVISORY UPDATE:

 BOIL WATER ADVISORY:

-The town of Hornepayne has issued a Boil Water Advisory (BWA) effective September 16, 2018.
+The town of Hornepayne has issued a Boil Water Advisory (BWA) effective December 2, 2018.
+The advisory affects the residents of Hornepayne on Neesomadina Avenue, Ecomoadina Avenue, Murphy Avenue, Murphy Lane, Tower Road, and 252-305 Third Avenue.
 For more information, see Township of Hornepayne website.
 Residents affected are required to bring water to a rolling boil for at least one minute prior to use or use bottled water.
 See our Boil Water Advisory page for tips on using water safely during a BWA.

 There is currently a shortage of the yellow fever vaccine in Canada.